martygubar/bds-getting-started/lab-prepare/prepare-for-bds.md

 * Click **Create Compartment**.
 Specify `mycompartment`, provide a description, and then click **Create Compartment**

 ## Create a BDS Administrator Group and Add an Admin User
-Create a group for you Big Data Service administrators.
-You will grant privileges to this group to perform the critical administrative tasks required to manage your cluster lifecycle.
+Create a group for your Big Data Service administrators.
+You will grant privileges to this group - allowing the group to perform the critical administrative tasks required to manage your cluster lifecycle.
 * Select **Identity >> Groups**
 * Click **Create Group**.
 Specify `myadmin-group`, provide a description, and then click **Create Group**
 * Select `myadmin-group` from the list of groups